landv/gambas/README.md

 ----

-Sooo ... and if you want to see the beautiful form, change the startclass (ah... startmodule)
+Sooo ... and if you want to see the beautiful form, alter the startclass (ah... startmodule)

 ----
     Public Sub Main()